Leica CL vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the CL and the D500 are recent models that are part of the current product line-up of Nikon.
+The D500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the CL has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the CL from Leica.
 Further information on the features and operation of the CL and D500 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica CL and the Nikon D500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.